aws-samples/custom-lens-wa-hub/DynamoDB/README.md

-# Customize Well-Architected Reviews using Custom Lenses Sample Questionare
+# Customize Well-Architected Reviews for DynamoDB

 The AWS Well-Archtected Tool makes it easy to create custom lenses by providing a json template that you can use.
 The template outlines how the lens content must be defined, and it controls how the lens is presented within the AWS WA Tool.
-This sample used DynamoDB as an example to show how to create Custom Lens in WA console from json template with several step as following:
+This repo used DynamoDB as an example to show how to create Custom Lens in WA console from json template with several step as following:
 1. [Prepare your custom lens WA template json file](#prepare-your-custom-lens-WA-template-json-file)
 2. [Navigate to the AWS WA Tool on the AWS console and create custom lens](#navigate-to-the-aws-wa-tool-on-the-aws-console-and-create-custom-lens)
 3. [Publish your custom lens and attached with version tag](#publish-your-custom-lens-and-attached-with-version-tag)
 4. [Review workloads using custom lenses](#review-workloads-using-custom-lenses)

 ## Prepare your custom lens WA template json file
-Prepare your custom lens WA template json file by yourself or just download the [dynamodb sample custom lens](dynamodb/custom-lensddb.202204152309.json).
+Prepare your custom lens WA template json file by yourself or just download the [dynamodb custom lens](dynamodb/custom-lensddb.202204152309.json).

 ```json
 {